YanWei-Sun/YanWei-Sun.github.io/source/Research/index.md

 **Mentor: *Prof. [Zhijun Ming](https://scholar.google.com/citations?user=x1ulAm4AAAAJ&hl=en))***     &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; **Jan,2020 - Oct 2020**

+* Submit the paper to [European Journal of Operational Research](https://www.journals.elsevier.com/european-journal-of-operational-research)

 Crowdsourcing has been widely used as a way to facilitate open innovation where ideas from outside an orgranization are sought to supplement internal activities.
 Nearly all of the current theoritical frameworks of crowsourcing is one stage, where participants just need to sumbit their works one time before the fineal deadline.
 However, some crowdsourcing platforms has adopted two-stages contests.
 In order to fill in the gap from mathetical perspective, **we have the following questions to address**: